resuther/drill/README.md

 # drill
- python scripts made around a stolen drill trigger
+ python scripts made around a drill trigger that i stole from my engineering class. all of these are made for my raspberry pi 4.